PashaSamets/health-check/README.md

    ```bash
    pip install requests yaml logging colorama
    ```
+3. install git from [the official git website](https://git-scm.com/downloads) (if not already installed)
-3. Place the `health_check.py` script in your desired directory.
+4. Place the `health_check.py` script in your desired directory.
 To get the health check script from the GitHub repository, use the following command:
 ```bash
 git clone https://github.com/PashaSamets/health-check.git